sonia-devprose/HamburgerMenuWPF/README.md

 A WPF .NET Application showcasing a Hamburger Menu.

 ![HamburgerMenu-InAction](https://github.com/sonia-devprose/HamburgerMenuWPF/assets/161012720/7341bce4-e776-40a1-b1c1-abf5aa01016a)
+(Sorry for the watermark)

-This repository contains a sample WPF desktop application demonstrating the implementation of a modern Hamburger Menu using MahApps.Metro, a popular UI library for WPF applications.
+This repository contains a sample WPF desktop application (.NET 6) demonstrating the implementation of a modern Hamburger Menu using MahApps.Metro, a popular UI library for WPF applications.

 Steps to Create and Upload to GitHub
 Step 1: Create a New WPF Project